-- (a) A "family childcare home" as defined by C.R.S. §26-6-102(13) which is not also defined or classified as a "large family childcare home" by rule or regulation of the state of Colorado; or - (b) A "large family childcare home" which is not adjacent to another large family childcare home; or - (c) A "large family childcare home" which is adjacent to another existing state-licensed large family childcare home and for which the Town has expressly granted approval for the large family childcare home to be located adjacent to the existing large family childcare home.4 - Fence means a permanent or temporary structure serving as an enclosure, a barrier, or a boundary, usually made of posts or stakes joined together by boards, wire, or rails. - Fill means any addition of earth, rock, or other materials to the surface of the land, which increases the natural elevation of such surface. - Finished grade means the final elevation of the ground surface after man -made alterations, such as grading, grubbing, filling, or excavating, have been completed. - Fire Protection District means the Red, White, and Blue Fire Protection District. - First floor shall mean the floor of the building that is at or nearest to the level of the ground around the building.
-First floor is synonymous with ground floor or ground level (noun). - Flagpole means a metal or wood pole attached or affixed to either the ground (freestanding) or to a structure (mounted) which is designed for the sole purpose of attaching one or more flags. - Garage means any enclosed or partially enclosed non-habitable space designed, suitable, or intended for the storage, whether permanent or temporary, of one or more motorized vehicles or personal recreational motorized vehicles together with materials, goods, or equipment any other sort or type.
-A garage may also be used by the owner or tenant of the principal permitted structure for any lawful ancillary activity commonly associated with residential use, such as but not limited to hobbies, art studio, or greenhouse. - Gazebo means a freestanding, roofed structure that is not enclosed except for screening, glass, or plexiglass and utilized for the purpose of relaxation, shade, or protection from the elements.
+- (a)- A "family childcare home" as defined by C.R.S. §26-6-102(13) which is not also defined or classified as a "large family childcare home" by rule or regulation of the state of Colorado; or - (b)- A "large family childcare home" which is not adjacent to another large family childcare home; or - (c)- A "large family childcare home" which is adjacent to another existing state-licensed large family childcare home and for which the Town has expressly granted approval for the large family childcare home to be located adjacent to the existing large family childcare home.

+Fence means a permanent or temporary structure serving as an enclosure, a barrier, or a boundary, usually made of posts or stakes joined together by boards, wire, or rails.

+Fill means any addition of earth, rock, or other materials to the surface of the land, which increases the natural elevation of such surface.

+Finished grade means the final elevation of the ground surface after man -made alterations, such as grading, grubbing, filling, or excavating, have been completed.

+Fire Protection District means the Red, White, and Blue Fire Protection District.

+First floor shall mean the floor of the building that is at or nearest to the level of the ground around the building.
+First floor is synonymous with ground floor or ground level (noun).

-4 See C.R.S. §16-6-104.5(b).
+&lt;sup>4 See C.R.S. §16-6-104.5(b).